faulknerpearce/goalfi/README.md

 ### Goal Completion and Reward Distribution
 - After the goal expires, the smart contract evaluates user progress based on recorded data.
-- Users who meet the goal criteria claim their pledge along with a share of forefeited pledges, minus platform fees.
+- Users who meet the goal criteria claim their pledge along with a share of forfeited pledges, minus platform fees.
 - The rewards are distributed directly to users' wallets.